Euler Poincare Dynamics and Control on Lie Groupoids: Remark on Numerical Aspects

 \section{Remark on Numerical Aspects}

-In this article our focus is on the theoretical framework and applications of the Euler–Poincar´e equations on Lie groupoids.
-While numerical discretization and optimization schemes are im- portant for practical simulations, we have not developed them here in detail.
-Such computa- tional aspects—including mesh discretizations on $S^2$ , time-stepping methods, and optimization algorithms—are left for future research.
+In this article our focus is on the theoretical framework and applications of the Euler--Poincar\'e equations on Lie groupoids.
+While numerical discretization and optimization schemes are important for practical simulations, we have not developed them here in detail.
+Such computational aspects — including mesh discretizations on $S^2$, time-stepping methods, and optimization algorithms — are left for future research.